Reply girl: History and dispute

 With YouTube rewarding users for large numbers of video views, reply girls were able to earn significant income by exploiting this aspect of the website.
 Alejandra Gaitan was thought to be earning around a hundred dollars for each of the "short, rambling [and] usually pointless" videos that she posted, with some of the more popular ones raising close to a thousand.
 Gaitan's username for her channel was "thereplygirl" and her videos were formatted as Re: [Title of trending video] which would result in her video having priority because the previous YouTube algorithm would suggest videos that were correlated or similar to the previous video watched by the viewer.
 Megan Lee Heart, whose YouTube channel reached 38,000 subscribers and had over 47 million views at the time, made tens of thousands of dollars, claiming to have made $80,000 on her channel page description.
 Heart, who uploaded her Pointless Reviews under the username "MeganSpeaks" included thumbnails featuring bright arrows pointing toward her chest.
 Heart stated she began the series not to attract views, but to mock Gaitan.
-Like Gaitan, Heart also attracted controversy on YouTube, but stated that Pointless Reviews is "kind of troilling".
+Like Gaitan, Heart also attracted controversy on YouTube, but stated that Pointless Reviews is "kind of trolling".